vams-skn/moon-prism-pixels/README.md

 ### More to Come
 - Hidden Sailor Moon references across the site
 - A bio page for each of the Sailors
-- A weekly poll page, where visitors can participate in fun Sailor Moon related polls.
+- A 'Playground' page, where you can play games specific to each Sailors' specialty.

 ## Technologies Used
 - HTML5: Structure and content.